mlogjs/optimlog/README.md

 A Mindustry Logic Preprocessor, Linter and Optimizer.

-This tool will probably not be very useful, but I think it is great learning experience to try and attempt to build a code optimizer on a fairly simple assembly-like language.
+This tool will probably not be very useful, but I think it is great learning experience to try and attempt to build a code optimizer for a fairly simple assembly-like language.

 ## Lots of issues!